core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The authentication credentials of the group members and of the Group Manager.

-  If the signature checker is provided with a CWT for a given entity, then the authentication credential associated with that entity is the untagged CWT.
+  If the signature checker is provided with a CWT or a CCS for a given entity, then the authentication credential associated with that entity is the untagged CWT or CCS.

   If the signature checker is provided with a chain or a bag of X.509 / C509 certificates or of CWTs for a given entity, then the authentication credential associated with that entity is the end-entity certificate or end-entity untagged CWT.